puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 #### Removal of Cloning

 The Live Management cloning tool is deprecated and has been removed in PE 3.0.
-We are continuing to improve resource inspection and interactive MCollective commands in the console.
-In the meantime, you can use your manifests and MCollective's `puppetral` plug-in provider to achieve similar functionality to the cloning tool.
+We are continuing to improve resource inspection and interactive orchestration commands in the console.
+In general, we recommend managing resources with Puppet manifests instead of one-off commands.

 ##### Alternate Workflow in Brief
-Use `puppet resource` to learn the details of resources on individual host.
-Then, use the MCollective `puppetral` plug-in provider to query for resources across multiple nodes.
-Use that info to write or append to a manifest.
+Use `puppet resource` or [the puppetral plugin's `find` action](./orchestration_actions.html#find) to learn the details of resources on individual host.
+Then, use that info to write or append to a manifest.

 #### Removal of Compliance